The Dispute Resolution Review: Italy

 - a legitimate interest pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject that require the protection of personal data.

-The ability to carry out the above type of investigation without a data subject's consent is confirmed by the Italian Code of Practice Applying to the Processing of Personal Data Performed with a View to Defence Investigations (published in Official Journal No. 275 of 24 November 2008).
+The ability to carry out the above type of investigation without a data subject's consent is confirmed by the Italian Code of Practice Applying to the Processing of Personal Data Performed with a View to Defence Investigations (reviewed and published in Official Journal No. 12 of 15 January 2019).

-The Code – which still applies – stresses the importance of respecting the minimisation principle.
+The Code stresses the importance of respecting the minimisation principle.
 Indeed, the following applies to lawyers when processing personal data for investigative purposes.

-Similarly, the sharing of personal data between lawyers (whether nationally or internationally)15 is allowed only if strictly necessary to defend a legal claim or right, and the principles above must be applied.
+Similarly, the sharing of personal data between lawyers (whether nationally or internationally)12 is allowed only if strictly necessary to defend a legal claim or right, and the principles above must be applied.